 C. Reporting to the University’s Director of Title IX Compliance

 The University has designated the Director of Title Compliance as the Title IX Coordinator.
-A report of Sexual Misconduct can be made directly to the Director of Title IX Compliance.
-All Responsible Employees must inform the Director of Title IX Compliance if they receive a report of Sexual Misconduct, and complete the Sexual Misconduct Report Form.
+A report of sexual misconduct, relationship violence and stalking can be made directly to the Director of Title IX Compliance.
+All Responsible Employees must inform the Director of Title IX Compliance if they receive a report, and complete the Sexual Misconduct, Relationship Violence and Stalking Report Form.
 The University’s Director of Title IX Compliance is:

 Director of Title IX and Clery Act Compliance